4 Salesforce Lead Scoring Tips You Need to See

 Our AI and machine learning Copilot will help you to analyze all of your data to generate lead scoring models based on past and current audiences.
 We’ll show you which specific fit and activity recommendations we think you should focus on and how we recommend you score them.
 But here’s the good news: You stay in complete control of these models, adjusting variables as you see fit.

-And that’s how AI should ultimately be used in sales and marketing: A way to cut through the data for a quick but thorough analysis, all while keeping knowledgeable humans who know their audience best in the driver’s seat.
+And that’s how AI should ultimately be used in sales and marketing (and that’s true for AI in web development as well): A way to cut through the data for a quick but thorough analysis, all while keeping knowledgeable humans who know their audience best in the driver’s seat.

 Use Copilot to build advanced custom scoring models, assign scores based on ICP alignment, engagement, and purchasing potential.
 You can also use it to refine existing scoring systems, or implement split tests, especially alongside evolving business goals, market dynamics, and audience changes.